-This post discusses an antipattern I see a LOT of wikis engaging in.
+This post discusses an antipattern I see a LOT of wikis engaging in - putting all of their sandboxing on a single page.

 Instead of making a single page like